pitch-party/pitch-party.github.io/README.md

       "Only lasts for 24 hours"
     ];
     ```
-     * Step 3: Add a comma in the last row and add new requirement below
+     * Step 3: Add a comma in the last row and add new requirements below
     ```
     const refinements = [
       "Understandable for non-English speakers",